 This presentation contains forward-looking statements that are subject to a number of risks and uncertainties, many of which are beyond our control.
-These forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act") and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act") can be identified by the use of forward-looking terminology including "may," "should," "likely," 'will," "believe," "expect," "anticipate," "estimate," "continue," "plan," "intend," "project," or other similar words.
-All statements of historical fact, included in this Report are forward-looking statements.
-The forward-looking statements include statements regarding the impacts of COVID-19 and the 2021 severe weather event, cash flow generation and liquidity, business strategy, prospects for growth, outcomes of legal proceedings, ability to pay cash dividends, future operations, financial position, estimated revenues and losses, projected costs, prospects, plans, objectives, beliefs of management, availability and terms of capital, competition, governmental regulation and general economic conditions.
+These forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act") and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), can be identified by the use of forward-looking terminology including "may," "should," "could," "likely," "will," "believe," "expect," "anticipate," "estimate," "continue," "plan," "intend," "project," or other similar words.
+Forward-looking statements appear in a number of places in this Presentation.
+All statements, other than statements of historical fact, included in this Presentation are forward-looking statements include statements regarding the impacts of COVID-19 and the 2021 severe weather event, cash flow generation and liquidity, business strategy, prospects for growth and acquisitions, outcomes of legal proceedings, ability to pay cash dividends, future operations, financial position, estimated revenues and losses, projected costs, prospects, plans, objectives, beliefs of management, availability and terms of capital, competition, governmental regulation and general economic conditions.
 Although we believe that the expectations reflected in such forward-looking statements are reasonable, we cannot give any assurance that such expectations will prove correct.

-The forward-looking statements in this presentation are subject to risks and uncertainties.
+The forward-looking statements in this Report are subject to risks and uncertainties.
 Important factors that could cause actual results to materially differ from those projected in the forward-looking statements include, but are not limited to:

-- evolving risks, uncertainties and impacts relating to COVID-19, including the geographic spread, the severity of the disease, the scope and duration of the COVID-19 outbreak, actions that may be taken by governmental authorities to contain the COVID-19 outbreak or to treat its impact, and the potential for continuing negative impacts of COVID-19 on economies and financial markets; - the ultimate impact of the 2021 severe weather event, including resolution of outstanding pricing and volume settlement data from ERCOT; the results of formal disputes regarding pricing and volume settlement data received to date; and any corrective action by the State of Texas, ERCOT, the Railroad Commission of Texas, or the Public Utility Commission of Texas; - changes in commodity prices; - the sufficiency of risk management and hedging policies and practices; - the impact of extreme and unpredictable weather conditions, including hurricanes and other natural disasters; - federal, state and local regulation, including the industry's ability to address or adapt to potentially restrictive new regulations that may be enacted by public utility commissions; - our ability to borrow funds and access credit markets; - restrictions in our debt agreements and collateral requirements; - credit risk with respect to suppliers and customers; - changes in costs to acquire customers as well as actual attrition rates; - accuracy of billing systems; - our ability to successfully identify, complete, and efficiently integrate acquisitions into our operations; - significant changes in, or new charges by, the independent system operators ("ISOs") in the regions we operate; - competition; and - the "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2020, and in our Quarterly Reports on Form 10-Q for the quarter ending September 30, 2021, and in our other public filings and press releases.
+- evolving risks, uncertainties and impacts relating to COVID-19, including the geographic spread, the severity of the disease, the scope and duration of the COVID-19 outbreak, actions that may be taken by governmental authorities to contain the COVID-19 outbreak or to treat its impact, and the potential for continuing negative impacts of COVID-19 on economies and financial markets; - the ultimate impact of the 2021 severe weather event, including future benefits or costs related to ERCOT market securitization efforts, and any corrective action by the State of Texas, ERCOT, the Railroad Commission of Texas, or the Public Utility Commission of Texas; - changes in commodity prices and interest rates; - the sufficiency of risk management and hedging policies and practices; - the impact of extreme and unpredictable weather conditions, including hurricanes and other natural disasters: - federal, state and local regulations, including the industry's ability to address or adapt to potentially restrictive new regulations that may be enacted by public utility commissions; - our ability to borrow funds and access credit markets; - restrictions in our debt agreements and collateral requirements; - credit risk with respect to suppliers and customers; - changes in costs to acquire customers as well as actual attrition rates; - accuracy of billing systems; - our ability to successfully identify, complete, and efficiently integrate acquisitions into our operations; - significant changes in, or new changes by, the independent system operators ("ISOs") in the regions we operate; - competition; and - the "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2021, and in our Quarterly Reports on Form 10-Q for the quarter ending March 31, 2022, and in our other public filings and press releases.